segasai/pginpy/README.md

 pip install sqlutilpy
 ```

-After installing my suggestion is to use sqlutilpy to query
+After installing my suggestion is to use sqlutilpy to query the database, but you
+can use standard psycopg2

 ```python